iPhone 17 vs iPhone 16e: The best value iPhone in years vs the cheapest

 • A 48 MP main camera with a larger quad-pixel sensor that helps create better dynamic range and capture more light in dark conditions.

-• A brand-new 48 MP ultrawide camera, replacing the older 12 MP one.
-This upgrade means not only sharper ultrawide photos but also much better macro photography, as that's the camera that iPhones use for macro.
+• A brand-new 48 MP ultrawide camera, replacing the older 12 MP one (defaults to 24 MP).
+This upgrade brings along not only sharper ultrawide photos but also much better macro photography, as that's the camera that iPhones use for macro.

 • The new 18 MP Center Stage selfie camera that debuted with the iPhone 17 has a new square-sensor design that gives you sharper detail for selfies and video calls, and the wider field of view makes it better for group shots.
 It comes with Center Stage, which allows the camera to follow you during video calls.
 The camera also uses AI to automatically adjusts framing for group selfies.
 Thanks to the sensor's square design, you don't have to turn your phone sideways when you want to take a horizontal shot.